-A survey was carried out at three sites in an unnamed tributary of the Tangahoe River in October 2020 to investigate the effects of the Fonterra dairy factory stormwater discharge on macroinvertebrate health.
-Overall, the results of the survey indicated that stormwater discharges from the factory had not had any recent significant detrimental effects upon the streambed macroinvertebrate communities.
-However, the lowered SQMCI score at site 1 and significant decline in MCI score recorded at site 3 from the previous survey, indicate that some minor effects may have occurred.
+A survey was carried out at three sites in an unnamed tributary of the Tangahoe River in November 2022 to investigate the effects of the Fonterra dairy factory stormwater discharge on macroinvertebrate health.
+Overall, the results of the survey indicated that stormwater discharges from the factory have had localised detrimental effects on the benthic macroinvertebrate communities of the unnamed tributary of the Tāngāhoe Stream.

-The summer survey undertaken in six sites in tributaries of the Tawhiti Stream (two sites), Tangahoe River (three sites) and an unnamed coastal stream (one site) found no evidence that the Fonterra dairy factory stormwater discharges had negatively affected macroinvertebrate communities of these streams and tributaries.
+The summer survey undertaken in six sites in tributaries of the Tawhiti Stream (two sites), Tangahoe River (three sites) and an unnamed coastal stream (one site) found that dairy factory stormwater discharges may have had adverse effects on macroinvertebrate communities of the unnamed tributary of the Tawhiti Stream, while localised adverse effects were evident in the unnamed tributary of the Tāngāhoe River.
+No effects related to the Fonterra Whareroa discharges were evident in the unnamed coastal stream.